sarodarte2/NanoRNA-ClusteringPipeline/README.md

 ./run_pipeline.sh
 ```
 ## Docker
 You can also use Docker to run the pipeline in a containerized environment.
+Do note the f5c instant of the Docker build will not be GPU accelerated.
+We are considering making an NVIDIA-Docker appropiately but that requires extra setup.
 Build the Docker image using the provided Dockerfile:

 ```bash
 docker build -t nanorna-clustering-pipeline .